lekhrajdinkar/02-spring/aws/01_compute/03_serverless_lambda.md

-# Intro Serverless in AWS
+# Serverless services in AWS
 - there is underlying server/ec2-i, but don't need to provision/manage it
   - AWS Lambda
   - DynamoDB